goncalopolido/abuseipdb-ufw-reporter/README.md

 More information about account upgrades and supporter status can be found through AbuseIPDB's official channels.

-> [!TIP]
-> If your server receives a large number of attacks, verifying your website or becoming an AbuseIPDB supporter can significantly increase your daily API request limit.

 ## AbuseIPDB Contributor Badge

 You can get your AbuseIPDB contributor badge [**here**](https://www.abuseipdb.com/account/contributor).